 Drew joined Watsi on August 11th, 2015.
-Seven years ago, Drew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Drew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Drew's most recent donation supported Nancy, a girl from Tanzania, to fund clubfoot correction.

 Drew has funded healthcare for 40 patients in 11 countries.